MarcDufresne/page-monitor/README.md

   - `email_to` _(string)_ **Required**: Recipient of the notification email.
 - `telegram` **Not yet available**: Send a Telegram message when changes are detected and conditions are met.
+- `desktop_notification`: Shows a desktop notification, works on Linux, macOS and Windows 10.
+See details below for requirements on each system.

 #### Conditions